Four years ago, the club partnered with the Wasatch Mountain Jaguar Register and began bringing the car show to Park City.

 A drophead coupe is a convertible roadster that has a top that can be stored completely behind the back seats, he explained.

 "The cars usually have some type of rear-seating arrangement, either jump seats or back seats," Revel said.
-"The Austin Healeys don't have this feature, but some of the Jaguars that we will show will."

 In addition to these cars, there will be numerous Austin Healeys from 1955 to 1967.